AlexeyPechnikov/pygmtsar/README.md

 make install
 ```

-Also, that's possible to install PyGMTSAR to /opt directory instead.
-For this case we need to change "GMTSAR" path in the notebooks.
+Note: that's possible to install PyGMTSAR to /opt directory instead and for this case we need to change "GMTSAR" path in the notebooks.
 Nevertheless, for compatibility reasons I save it the same for all the supported platforms.

-Use your preferred way to install all the required Python libraries listed in the notebooks (via PIP, Conda, HomeBrew packages and so on).

 ### Installation on Debian and Ubuntu Linux